spdx/spdx-3-model/model/Core/Classes/IntegrityMethod.md

 ## Summary

-Provides an independently reproducible mechanism that permits identification of a specific Element.
+Provides an independently reproducible mechanism that permits verification of a specific Element.

 ## Description

-An IntegrityMethod provides an independently reproducible mechanism that permits identification of a specific Element that correlates to the data in this SPDX document.
+An IntegrityMethod provides an independently reproducible mechanism that permits verification of a specific Element that correlates to the data in this SPDX document.
 This identifier enables a recipient to determine if anything in the original Element has been changed and eliminates confusion over which version or modification of a specific Element is referenced.